ospalh/anki-addons/pages/Kanji stroke color.md

 Daring spirits can use my [variant](https://github.com/ospalh/Anki-Android/tree/stroke-color-addon) of [AnkiDroid](https://github.com/nicolas-raoul/Anki-Android).
-I have added the equivalent of this addon, giving colored stoke order diagrams on AnkiDroid.
+I have added the equivalent of this add-on, giving colored stoke order diagrams on AnkiDroid.
 You should merge this branch into the newest version of AnkiDroid, not just use that branch as-is.